 To increase national security and secure your rights and freedoms, the Firm has been working to advance international religious freedom since 2010.
-Greg Mitchell serves as Co-Chair and Coordinator of the International Religious Freedom Roundtable in Washington, D.C.
-Chris Seiple of the Institute for Global Engagement co-founded the Roundtable and serves as the other Co-Chair.
+Greg Mitchell serves as the Managing Co-Chair of the International Religious Freedom Roundtable in Washington, D.C.
+Chris Seiple of the Institute for Global Engagement co-founded the Roundtable and continues to serve as the Founding Co-Chair.

-- The Frank R. Wolf International Religious Freedom Act of 2015.
+- The Frank R. Wolf International Religious Freedom Act:

 - To amend the International Religious Freedom Act of 1998 to improve the ability of the United States to advance religious freedom globally through enhanced diplomacy, training, counterterrorism, and foreign assistance efforts, and through stronger and more flexible political responses to religious freedom violations and violent extremism worldwide, and for other purposes.